RVirmoors/rvirmoors.github.io/_posts/2021-06-30-bitsy-game.md

 There are basically two things for you to do: wait for time to pass (by moving around [in] your seat), or get busy with Albertine (by bumping into her).
 Depending on how much, and when, you do these things, you get to one ending or another once the carriage reaches the station.

 The bottom section of the screen is meant to show the distance travelled, and the passage of time.
-Since, again, my pixel skills are questionable, I added an hourglass to be extra sure.
+Since, again, my pixelling skills are questionable, I added an hourglass to be extra sure.

 ### Wait, *what* are we doing?